soywod/kronos/README.md

 ### Write

 Transform a list of [Task](#model) to raw data and write them to database.
-If the user configuration [gist sync](#gist-sync) is enabled, synchronise this raw data with the user Gist.
+Tasks should be ordered by done (ascending), then by arrival (ascending) before being written to database.

 ```typescript
 function write(tasks: Task[]): void
 ```

+If the user configuration [gist sync](#gist-sync) is enabled, synchronise this raw data with the user Gist.

 ## Task
 ### Model